 20. Die Hard (1989)

 Subject: A Level Business Studies

-The story of a group of terrorists-cum-thieves led by Alan Rickman being picked off one by one by an increasingly bedraggled Bruce Willis doesn’t sound that festive.
+The story of a group of terrorists-come-thieves led by Alan Rickman being picked off one by one by an increasingly bedraggled Bruce Willis doesn’t sound so festive.
 But hey, it’s set on Christmas Eve!
 At one point Bruce even shoots a guy, dresses him up as Santa, and writes “Ho Ho Ho” on his top – what could be more festive than that?
-Plus, their whole plot is a great example of the power of branding.
+Plus, their whole terrorist plot is a great example of the power of branding.
 Hear us out.
-It relies on police and FBI believing they are suave terrorists – rather than the bunch of thieves they secretly are.
-They walk, talk, and act the 1980s cliché of a terrorist.
-Their clothes, haircuts, accents, how they talk to the police, and the demands they make.
-In short, because of how clearly and distinctly they brand themselves, everyone immediately understands who they are and what to expect, and accepts the story they’re selling them without question.
-If you can package that up and use it in business, you’ve got yourself a brand.
+It relies on police and FBI believing they are suave terrorists – rather than a bunch of thieves they secretly are.
+They walk, talk, and act the 1980s cliché of a terrorist band.
+Their clothes, haircuts, how they talk to the police, and the demands they make.
+In short, because of how clearly and distinctly they brand themselves, everyone immediately understands who they are and what to expect.
+They accept the story they’re being sold without question.
+And that’s what we call a brand!

 And there you have it!
 Who knew that Christmas TV could teach us so much.